-Marking the 150th Anniversary of the brand, the Swiss watchmaking company has revealed a new Chopard Mille Miglia Speed Black Power Control limited edition version of their Mille Miglia GT XL Power Reserve COSC-certified chronometer watch.
-The new piece is powered by a high-grade self-winding chronometer movement, which is packed inside an ominous-looking oversized stainless steel case covered with a layer of scratch-resistant DLC coating.
+Marking the 150th Anniversary of the brand, Chopard has revealed the limited-edition Mille Miglia Speed Black Power Control version of their COSC-certified Mille Miglia GT XL Power Reserve chronometer.
+The new edition is powered by a high-grade self-winding chronometer movement, which is packed inside an ominous-looking oversized stainless steel case covered with a layer of scratch-resistant DLC coating.
 Too bad that it will only go on sale in Singapore, one of the world’s most expensive cities.

-Although the problem is partially mitigated with a traditional “fisheye” magnifying lens, the date window seems to be rather small.
-In fact, numerals on this indicator are smaller than numerals on the chapter ring, especially when it comes to double-digit numbers, which makes reading them a tad different at times.
+Although the problem is partially mitigated with a traditional “fisheye” magnifying lens, the date window is small.
+Numerals on this indicator are smaller than numerals on the chapter ring, especially when it comes to double-digit numbers, which makes reading them a tad different at times.

 The trademark Dunlop tire-thread-inspired rubber strap is still here, but, thankfully, the Chopard Mille Miglia Speed Black Power Control comes with a free and easy to install black calf leather strap, embellished with contrast orange stitching.

-In its press release Chopard curtly says that the watch is powered by an automatic movement without going into further details.
-However, I can assume that the movement in question is a COSC-certified ETA A07.161 base caliber that features Etachron regulator and is superior to devices installed in the Glycine Incursore Power Reserve DLC military-style watch and the Longines Master Collection Power Reserve model that feature the same caliber but sans modfications.
+In its press release, Chopard curtly says that the Black Power Control is powered by an automatic movement without going into further details.
+However, I can assume that the movement in question is a COSC-certified ETA A07.161 base caliber that features Etachron regulator and is superior to devices installed in the military-style Glycine Incursore Power Reserve DLC and the Longines Master Collection Power Reserve model that feature the same caliber but sans modifications.

-Being 36.60 mm in diameter and about 7.90 mm in height, the movement demands a generously proportioned body and Chopard is actually happy to provide the caliber with twice the living space it actually needs.
-The watch is supplied in stainless steel case 44 mm in diameter and 14.2 mm in height.
-One must admit, however, that the watch looks quite nice on a normal wrist.
+Being 36.60 mm in diameter and about 7.90 mm in height, the movement demands a generously proportioned body and Chopard is happy to provide the caliber with twice the living space it needs.
+The chronometer is supplied in stainless steel case 44 mm in diameter and 14.2 mm in height.
+One must admit, however, that the watch looks nice on a normal wrist.

 See also: Chopard GT XL Alfa Romeo collection

-Chopard Mille Miglia Speed Black Power Control watch specification:
+Chopard Mille Miglia Speed Black Power Control specification

 Movement: Caliber ETA A07.161, automatic, COSC-certified chronometer, 36.60 mm in diameter, 7.90 mm in height, Swiss Made